 Only those employees who have been appointed as Authorized Signatories are permitted to sign confirmations, payments or any other documents requiring Authorized Signatures.
-A list of Authorized Signatories is available from a member of the local Legal and Compliance team
+Authorized Signatories lists are available on the Investcorp Intranet or from a member of the local Legal and Compliance team.